 Hun finally extracted the lettuce from his teeth and studied it against the open sky.
 “Well yeah,” he flicked.
 “Since when has anyone wanted us alive?”
 The chunk landed on himself, and the two stared at it for a moment.
 Hun sniffed, shrugged, and reached back into his mouth.

-Nian shook his head in disbelief, almost too shocked to be disgusted.
-He opened his mouth, but words eluded him with a grudge.
+Nian watched Hun skip past him, but words eluded him with a grudge.
 Surely someone cared.
 Surely someone would.
-Nian nodded to himself, scraping his mind for crumbs.
 There was bound to be a needle in the haystack out of six thousand years—a word, a smile, a single tender moment.
 Anything would do.

 Nothing came to mind.

-“Alright, enough thinking!” it was Hun’s motto at this point.
-He slapped Nian’s back straight and helped fix the collar of his rags.
+“Hey!
+Enough thinking!”
+It was Hun’s motto at this point.
+He slapped Nian’s back straight and fixed the collar of his rags.
 “So a bitch doesn’t want us at her fancy little fruit party.
 Who cares anyway?”

 “Queen Mother.
-Peach Banquet,” Nian corrected Hun in a daze.
+Peach Banquet…” Nian corrected him in a daze.
 He thought before he spoke. “...And I’m pretty sure we care.”